Stew-McD/T-reX_Publication/reviews/T-reX_manuscript_V1_review-notes.md

 4. Nomenclature 3: "demand footprint" vs "inventory footprint" etc.

 ### Introduction
-5. How to split up the the introduction into "background and short introduction"
+5. How to split up the the introduction into "background and short introduction" (I think I managed that now, we'll see)

 ### Methods